Leslie Halliwell: Halliwell's Television Companion

 Halliwell's third encyclopaedic work began life as the Teleguide in 1979.
 Disappointed with the first edition, he joined with Sunday Telegraph critic Philip Purser to produce Halliwell's Television Companion, which ran for a further two editions in 1982 and 1986.
 The third edition, published by Grafton in 1986, included over 12,000 entries.

 Retirement and death

 Halliwell retired from the television industry in 1986 but continued to edit his film guides.
 He wrote a regular TV article for the Daily Mail beginning in 1987, and published a number of historical and critical works about the cinema.
 He also published three volumes of ghost stories inspired by M. R. James.

 Halliwell died of esophageal cancer at the Princess Alice Hospice in Esher, Surrey, a month before his 60th birthday.

 Halliwell's favourite films

+He wrote essays on his favourite films from the Golden Age in Halliwell's Hundred and in Halliwell's Harvest.
+He stated that these books "are dedicated to the proposition that art should not be despised because it is popular."

 This list of Leslie Halliwell's favourite films was originally published in the fifth edition of the Film Guide.